Vyral/base-template/_posts/2018-12-26-year-end-market-update.md

 {% include youtube.html %}

-Today we’ll be going over our latest market numbers, as well as recapping what we’ve seen throughout the year.
+Today we’ll be going over our latest market numbers, as well as recap what we’ve seen throughout the year.

 2018 had an incredible start with a limited amount of inventory, record-breaking prices, and multiple-offer situations for nearly every property sold.